Plains Indigenous peoples: Plains Indigenous Peoples Recognition Movement

 Taivoan women in traditional clothes on the day of the Night Ceremony in Xiaolin community.

 After centuries of acculturation, Plains indigenous peoples are almost completely sinicized.
 It was already noted in the early 20th century that careful observation was required to detect their deeper eyes as compared to the Chinese; also, the women did not practice foot binding.
 It is now nearly impossible to distinguish Plains indigenous peoples without careful inspection.
 Through the process of acculturation, much of the language, culture, and identity of Plains indigenous peoples have become nonexistent in modern Taiwanese society.
 The Republic of China government currently only officially recognises one (Kavalan) of all the Plains indigenous peoples.

 Even though there was a lack of attention and interest in the history of Plains indigenous peoples until the mid-1980s, through the works of scholars, folklorists, anthropologists, historians, and remaining descendants of these groups, there has been a gradual restoration of Plains indigenous culture, history, identity, and language.
 For example, a descendant of Plains indigenous peoples in Hualien, Chieh Wan-lai, still insists on teaching the traditional language and culture of his ethnic group.
 More educational pamphlets are emerging to teach Taiwanese people about the existence of Plains indigenous peoples.
 Furthermore, a campaign was started in Yilan County for descendants of the Kavalan to find their roots.
 Many Plains indigenous ceremonies have been revitalized around Taiwan, and these have been opened up to the public and to people who have recently discovered their status as Plains indigenous peoples.

 Ethno-political activities and Nativist Cultural Movements flourished after the 1990s, and a "Plains Aborigine Name Correction Movement" (Plains Indigenous Peoples Recognition Movement) emerged.
 Several protests occurred in 2001 and 2010, and a formal complaint was sent to the United Nations in 2010, demanding that the ROC government formally recognize Plains indigenous peoples.
 Descendants of these groups today continue to fight for the official recognition of their status as Taiwanese indigenous peoples.

 Through the efforts of indigenous people, Tainan County became the first local government to recognize Siraya people as county-level indigenous people in 2005, followed by the recognition of local Taivoan, Makatao, and Siraya people by the Fuli Township government in 2013.
 In 2016, the Pingtung County government announced the recognition of local Makatao.
 Plains indigenous peoples have been allowed to register in Kaohsiung City since 2013 but have not yet been recognized as city-level indigenous peoples.
+In 2026, the Executive Yuan officially recognized the Siraya as an indigenous group, the first to be recognized under the Pingpu Indigenous People's Status Act.
 The number of people who have successfully registered, as well as ones to whom the Kaohsiung City government has opened registration but who haven't yet been recognized as of 2017, are as follows: